-We are dedicated to providing our readers with beginner-friendly in-depth reviews and comparisons so everyone can make informed decisions and make the most of their online presence.
+Our goal is to provide beginner-friendly, in-depth reviews and comparisons so that everyone can make informed decisions and make the most of their online presence.

 Our Evaluation Process

-Website Rating’s evaluation process covers 8 key parts of the entire user experience:
+Website Rating’s evaluation process covers eight key parts of the entire user buying experience:

-We research and analyze each of these areas so we can create comprehensive and useful reviews.
+We research and analyze these areas to create comprehensive and valuable reviews.
 This applies to:

 - Website Builders

 - Cloud Storage Services